ae4sri/pokedex-cmd/README.md

 ## How to Run

 I would reccomend just running the program through your IDE.
-Only internal Java libraries are used (except for JUnit for testing) so the program shouldn't be too difficult to configure.
-The Main class is pokedex.Main.
+Only internal Java libraries are used (except for JUnit for testing, which is self-contained in PokemonTest.java) so the program shouldn't be too difficult to configure.
+The Main class is just pokedex.Main.